YakymetsVova/DiggerProject/README.md

 # DiggerGame
-Realisation of digger game via C#
+Realisation of task of the digger game via C# from ulearn course